If the Fed cut rates, the stock market should not be celebrating: Peter Schiff

 Advertisement

-In a monetary policy conference at the Chicago Federal Reserve, Fed Chair Jerome Powell said there’s a higher likelihood of a potential rate cut citing the fallout from President Trump’s trade actions against China and Mexico that could potentially threaten the U.S. economy.
+In a monetary policy conference at the Chicago Federal Reserve, Fed Chair Jerome Powell indicated there’s a higher likelihood of a potential rate cut citing the fallout from President Trump’s trade actions against China and Mexico that could potentially threaten the U.S. economy.

 CLICK HERE TO GET THE FOX BUSINESS APP